Gia Carangi: Career

 After being featured in Philadelphia newspaper ads and being discovered by Sondra Scerca in Maurice Tannenbaum's hair salon, Carangi moved to New York City at the age of 17, where she signed with Wilhelmina Models.
 Her first major shoot, published in October 1978, was with top fashion photographer Chris von Wangenheim, who had her pose nude behind a chain-link fence with makeup artist Sandy Linter.
 Carangi immediately became infatuated with Linter and pursued her, though the relationship never became stable.
 By the end of 1978, her first year in New York, Carangi was already a well-established model.
 Of her quick rise to prominence, described by Vogue as "meteoric", Carangi later said, "I started working with very good people, I mean all the time, very fast.
 I didn't build into a model, I just sort of became one."
+Carangi was earning half a million dollars in a year at the height of her career.

-Carangi was a favorite model of various fashion photographers, including Von Wangenheim, Francesco Scavullo, Arthur Elgort, Richard Avedon, and Denis Piel.
+Carangi was a favorite model of various fashion photographers, including Von Wangenheim, Francesco Scavullo, Arthur Elgort, Richard Avedon and Denis Piel.
 Well-integrated within the fashion world, she had the selection of several photographers, most notably Scavullo.
-Carangi was featured on the cover of many fashion magazines, including the April 1979 issue of British Vogue, the April 1979 and August 1980 issues of Vogue Paris, the August 1980 issue of American Vogue, the February 1981 issue of Vogue Italia, and multiple issues of Cosmopolitan between 1979 and 1982.
+Carangi was featured on the cover of many fashion magazines, including the April 1979 issue of British Vogue, the April 1979 and August 1980 issues of Vogue Paris, the August 1980 issue of Vogue, the February 1981 issue of Vogue Italia, and multiple issues of Cosmopolitan between 1979 and 1982.
 During these years, she also appeared in various advertising campaigns for high-profile fashion houses, including Armani, André Laug, Christian Dior, Versace, and Yves Saint Laurent.
 At the height of her career, Carangi was most known in modeling circles by only her first name.
-During this time, she also appeared in the Blondie music video for "Atomic".
+During this time, she also appeared in the Blondie music video for the single "Atomic".

 A regular at Studio 54 and the Mudd Club, Carangi usually used cocaine in clubs.
-After her agent, mentor, and friend Wilhelmina Cooper, died of lung cancer in March 1980, a devastated Carangi began using drugs and developed an addiction to heroin.
+After her agent, mentor and friend Wilhelmina Cooper, died of lung cancer in March 1980, a devastated Carangi began using drugs and developed an addiction to heroin.
 Carangi's addiction soon began to affect her work; she had violent temper tantrums, walked out of photo shoots to buy drugs, and fell asleep in front of the camera.
 Scavullo recalled a fashion shoot with Carangi in the Caribbean when "she was crying, she couldn't find her drugs.
 I literally had to lay her down on her bed until she fell asleep."
 During one of her final location shoots for American Vogue, Carangi had red bumps in the crooks of her elbows where she had injected heroin.
 Despite airbrushing, some of the photos, as published in the November 1980 issue, reportedly still showed visible needle marks.